-Once kids enter grade one they experience a huge shift in the style of learning from their previous experience in kindergarten (which is more play-based) or at home, which was screen-based (and brutal!).
+Kids entering grade one are experiencing a huge shift in the style of learning from their previous experience in kindergarten (which is more play-based) or at home, which was screen-based (and brutal!).

 Children are now expected to learn in a more traditional school setting – sitting and listening to the teacher and showing their understanding through tests and deliverables.